Rabies

 What should I do if I find a bat in my house?

-If you find a bat in your room after waking up, or if you find a bat in a room with a person or animal who may not recognize the risk – like a child, a person with a cognitive disability, an intoxicated person, or a pet – call your doctor or veterinarian.
+Follow these steps if you find a bat in your room after waking up, or if you find a bat in a room with a person or animal who may not recognize the risk – like a child, a person with a cognitive disability, an intoxicated person or a pet.

-Do not release the bat if it might have come in physical contact with a person or an unvaccinated pet.
-Instead, follow these steps:
+1. Do not release the bat if it might have come in physical contact with a person or an unvaccinated pet.

 If you're certain that no people or pets have been in direct contact with the bat, confine it to a room and leave a window open to allow it to exit to the outdoors.
 If the bat doesn't leave, call the Rabies Hotline or a pest management company for assistance on how to remove the animal from your home.